crispruby/CSharp-Unity-Virtual-Solar-System/README.md

-# CSharp-Unity-Course-Code
+# CSharp-Unity-Virtual-Solar-System

-C# Code created and used in Unity to create a Virtual Solar System https://captain-garneto.itch.io/solar-system-simulator
+C# Course Code created and used in Unity to create a Virtual Solar System https://captain-garneto.itch.io/solar-system-simulator